CARTAvis/carta-archived/README.md

 The default build flag for CASA I try is `make -j 2`, and this is a compromise way.
 Only `make` is very slow but setting more than 2 let the possibility of building fail become higher, since to no official support of building casa.
 You can try other flags to build (e.g. `make` to guarantee success or more than `2`).
 Also `make -j` may not be the fatest (and it may also hang on your computers).
 The faster `n` in `make -j(n)` is according your environment and may be different.

+To reduce time spending on building Qt 4.8.5, it is possible to install pre-built Qt 4.8.5. `yum install qt-devel.x86_64 qt.x86_64` (Not try yet).

 **Ubuntu 16.04:**

 Same as CentOS, except will not install another specific g++ compilers.

-Also, it is possible to install built 4.8.7 by `apt-get install libqt4-dev libqt4-dev-bin` on Ubuntu (Not test yet).
+It is possible to install built 4.8.7 by `apt-get install libqt4-dev libqt4-dev-bin` (Not test yet).
 More modules: `apt-get install libqt4-debug libqt4-gui libqt4-sql libqt4-dev-tools qt4-doc qt4-designer qt4-qtconfig`.

 # Build Carta program